Chase Performance Business Checking Review 2023

 When Chase Performance Business Checking Isn’t a Good Fit

 - You want to bank without a monthly fee: Chase charges a monthly service fee of $30 for the Performance Business Checking account.
-If you want fee-free business checking and don’t mind banking exclusively online, consider digital-only banks such as First Internet Bank.
-Like Chase, it offers a full range of business banking services.
+If you want fee-free business checking and don’t mind banking exclusively online, consider full-service digital-only banks such as First Internet Bank.
+Read our First Internet Bank Business Checking review to learn more about First Internet Bank’s many banking products.

-- You’re looking for an interest-bearing checking account: The Chase Performance Business Checking account doesn’t draw interest.
-Bluevine is an excellent alternative because it offers a 2.00% APY on deposits up to $100,000.
+- You are looking for a fee-free interest-bearing checking account: Although Chase Performance Business Checking offers interest-earning options, it charges a monthly fee.
+Bluevine is an excellent alternative because it offers a 2.00% annual percentage yield (APY) on deposits up to $250,000.
+Our Bluevine Business Checking review can tell you more about how to qualify for Bluevine’s highest APY.

-- You have to make frequent ATM withdrawals from outside of Chase’s ATM network: While Chase doesn’t charge for out-of-network ATM withdrawals with its Performance Business Checking, you’ll still have to pay third-party ATM fees.
+- You have to make frequent ATM withdrawals from outside of Chase’s ATM network: While Chase doesn’t charge for out-of-network ATM withdrawals with its Performance Business Checking, you will still have to pay third-party ATM fees.
 Novo is a good alternative, as the company refunds all ATM fees at the end of the month.
+Learn more through our Novo Business Checking review.

 Chase Performance Business Checking Overview